 Visit the Department Web Page for more detailed program information.

-Completed applications will be reviewed starting on December 15 for admission to the following fall term.
-Applications for admission received after this date may be considered as space permits.
+Although no official deadline exists for the program, completed applications should be received by December 15th for full consideration.
+Applications for admission received after this date will be considered as space permits.

 The Department of Biological Sciences is committed to the full 12 month support of each graduate student in good academic standing, including an 18-credit tuition scholarship and stipend.
 Ph.D. students are supported by teaching assistantships or by federal grant-supported research assistantships.
 Additional fellowships provided by the University or by private foundations are awarded on a competitive basis to Ph.D. candidates that qualify.
-The nine-month academic year stipend for 2012-2013 was $22,130 plus a summer stipend and university supported health insurance.
+The nine-month academic year stipend for 2014-2015 was $22,588 plus a summer stipend and university supported health insurance.
 A select number of domestic Ph.D. students will be supported by federal GAANN Fellowships.
-Private scholarships may also be available.
-U.S. citizens and permanent residents may be eligible to apply for need-based federal aid (loans) to help fund their educational expenses as well.